Updated: 8th January 2019.

 Silver, Gold or Diamond members can receive every 5th night free when they book a reward stay between 5 nights to 20 nights.
 This benefit suits those who collect a lot of points through the year but only holiday with family a few times per year and commit to staying in one hotel – i.e. if you have children!

 Points and Money

-The lower categories do offer genuine value for your Hilton points if you select the “Points and Money” option.
+The cheaper hotels do offer genuine value for your Hilton points if you select the “Points and Money” option.
 I can't give you the exact value as this varies hotel to hotel, but expect to pay somewhere between 2 000 — 20 000 plus $30USD-$100USD.
 Compare the cash you will offset by using the points (not forgetting the currency exchange).
 If you can get over €0.005 per point then it's already a good deal.